 At Udayagiri 2, there's an extensive monastic complex with 13 cells and a towering statue of Buddha, seated in bhumisparsa mudra.
 Its vaulted arches are an architectural marvel from 8th-9th century AD.
 What's unique about this monastery is the path around its shrine, which isn't found in any other monastic settlements in Odisha.

 Undoubtedly, the most exciting discovery was three relic caskets (two containing small pieces of charred bone) inside the stupa at Lalitgiri.
-Buddhist literature says that after the death of the Buddha, his corporal remains were distributed amongst his disciples to be placed within stupas.
+Buddhist literature says that after the death of the Buddha, his corporal remains were distributed among his disciples to be placed within stupas.
 Hence, the remains are presumed to have belonged to the Buddha himself, or one of his prominent disciples.
-The Odisha government intends to display the relic caskets in a museum at Lalitagiri in the future.
+These remains are now on display in the new Archeological Survey of India Museum at Lalitgiri, which opened in December 2018.

-The apsidal chaitya hall unearthed at Lalitagiri is... also the first of its kind in the context of Buddhism in Odisha (a Jain one was discovered in another location earlier).
+The apsidal chaitya hall unearthed at Lalitgiri is also the first of its kind in the context of Buddhism in Odisha (a Jain one was discovered in another location earlier).
 This rectangular prayer hall has a semi-circular end and contains a stupa at the center, although it's quite damaged.
 An inscription attributes the structure to the 2nd-3rd centuries AD.